Book a Wills Service appointment

 When a situation arises where the Solicitor cannot complete the Will requirements on the Wills Days, the Will can always be finalised at the Solicitor’s office or by post.

-Once your instructions have been taken and documents have been prepared by our Solicitor the fees are payable in full regardless of cancellation and our current payment methods are accepted by cash and cheque only.
+Once your instructions have been taken and documents have been prepared by our Solicitor the fees are payable in full regardless of cancellation and our current payment methods are accepted by cash only.

 We can organise the signing of documents in several ways if you are unable to attend on the day of your appointment.